GuidesAdvancedBlue-Green Deployments

 Testing with Browser

-You can also use browser extensions like “ModHeader” to add the custom header to your browser requests, allowing you to browse your Green environment as if it were production.
+You can also use browser extensions like “ModHeader” to add the custom header to your browser requests, allowing you to browse your Green slot as if it were production.

-The Green environment uses the same configuration, environment variables, and database connections as the Blue environment, so you’re testing in a true production-like setting.
+The Green slot uses the same configuration, environment variables, and database connections as the Blue slot, so you’re testing in a true production-like setting.

 Swapping Blue and Green

-Once you’ve tested your Green environment and are confident it’s working correctly, you can swap the Blue and Green environments to make the new deployment live.
+Once you’ve tested your Green slot and are confident it’s working correctly, you can swap the Blue and Green slots to make the new deployment live.

 Using the Dashboard